 Q. How and when did you know your idea was good enough to develop it?

 A. I didn’t.
-I just thought they would be fun things to try out, so I did.
+I just thought my ideas would be fun things to try out, so I did.
 The early stage is mostly just talking to people, if they start pushing you for more details, beyond polite conversation, then it’s probably worth giving it a go.

 Q. What would you say are the top 3 skills that needed to be a successful entrepreneur?
 Why?